physkael/digiBase/README.md

 # digiBase
-Python interface to ORTEC/AMETEK digital MCA PMT base.
+Python interface to ORTEC/AMETEK digital MCA PMT base, the [digiBASE](https://www.ortec-online.com/products/electronic-instruments/photomultiplier-tube-bases/digibase).

+The digiBASE plugs into JEDEC B14-38 sockets for 10-dynode-stage, 14-pin photomultiplier tubes.
+It provides the high voltage bias (50 - 1200V) and digitizes phototube pulses with a 10-bit ADC in one of two modes of operation:

+* Pulseheight analysis (PHA) mode, where PMT pulses are binned into a 1024 element histogram, much like classic multichannel analyzers (MCAs);
+* In list mode acquisition PMT pulses are available as an event-by-event list, each with a coarse 1 us timestamp</dd>

-This is a 100% Python rewrite of C library interfaces:
+This is a 100% Python rewrite of C library interfaces to the digiBASE:

 * [libdbaserh](https://github.com/kjbilton/libdbaserh)
 * [libdbase](https://github.com/SkyToGround/libdbase)

 If you don't want to use the AMETEK Connections library, or can't, you may find this useful.
-I wrote this interface because I needed to create a Raspberry Pi data acquisition system for use in remote locations.
+I wrote this interface because I needed to create a Raspberry Pi data acquisition system for use in the field, outside the laboratory environment.
 The functionality is basic but currently supports:

 * HV programming (no readback yet)
 * ADC _fine_ gain setting